Honors Program in General Education

-If you are in the top ten percent of your graduating class, received SAT scores of 1200 or higher, and have a cumulative grade point average of 3.4 or higher, you may be invited to join the program as an entering freshman.
+If you are in the top ten percent of your graduating class, received SAT scores of at least 1200, and have a cumulative grade point average of 3.4 or higher, you may be invited to join the program as an entering freshman.
 If you're a transfer student, you can still participate if you still have general education requirements to complete.

 Don't despair if your scores don't quite make the cut.
 If you display the necessary academic initiative, you may be invited into the program after the first or second semester of your freshman year.